nerettilab/SIMBA3D/examples/create_initializations/README.md

 After the exiperiment finished running you will find two results with identical outputs (except for the uuid and file name).

+Create a report with the following command:
+> simba3d-result-disp -p same -i *.json

+You will see that everything except the name and computation time are the same.